 Joyce Knestrick, PhD, CRNP, FAANP

-On your next birthday, add seven candles to your cake to account for your heart age.
+On your next birthday, add more candles to your cake to account for your heart age.
+According to a 2025 study, the average heart age is about 7 years older for men and 4 years older for women.
 That’s how much older the average adult heart is compared to its chronical age, thanks to these five things:

 - High blood pressure